Magnetarman/WinToolkit/.github/Docs/PR_And_PullRequest.md

 ### Detailed Component Descriptions

-#### `/tool/` Folder - Functional Modules
+#### `/tools/` Folder - Functional Modules

 > [!Note]
 > **NOTE: Main Development Area**
 >
-> The `/tool/` folder contains all functional modules of the toolkit.
+> The `/tools/` folder contains all functional modules of the toolkit.
 Each PowerShell file represents a specific feature that can be **developed and tested independently**.
 >
-> The compiler automatically injects each module into the main template during the build phase.
+> The compiler injects each module automatically into the main template during the build phase.

 | File                     | Description                             |
 | ------------------------ | --------------------------------------- |